 “Ultimately, meetings are very much a skill where success is measured by the ability to maximize output (results) while minimizing input (people-time).
 It takes confidence to adroitly steer meetings, maximize everyone’s contributions, keep the rhythm, etc. Without confidence, there is a good chance you won’t contribute to your full potential,” says Simon Pouliot, management expert, investor and founder of SOLSTIS, a soon-to-be-launched hard seltzer brand.

-“Fortunately, confidence is something that can be trained and developed with deliberate effort, like seeking feedback after meetings, preparing ahead of time and asking for the help of allies and senior mentors who can prop you up or toss you a softball during meetings so you can contribute and start cutting your teeth.
+“Fortunately, confidence is something that can be trained and developed with deliberate effort, like seeking feedback after meetings, preparing ahead of time and asking for the help of allies and senior mentors who can prop you up or toss you a softball during meetings so

 While highly confident people have great meeting etiquette and productive habits around conducting and participating in discussions, there are also things that you would never catch them doing.
 And in order to improve your own confidence levels and project self-assurance, it’s important to learn from both their dos and don’ts.
 “There’s a misconception that confident people in meetings are those who speak first, speak often or speak over others.
 In reality, these habits are often indicative of some type of insecurity.
 The highly confident have quite different habits,” says Pouliot.